youngboy/engine-docs/source/setup-virtual.md

 2. Configure and deploy the Engine proxy docker container.
 3. Send requests to your service – you're all set up!

-For Node users, you can either run the Engine proxy as a sidecar or as a Docker container inside of a separate app / dyno.
-For sidecar setup, follow the instructions [here](setup-node.html).
-For all other platforms, the only available option is to run the proxy in a standalone docker container.

 _Interested in writing a sidecar for your platform?
 [Get in touch](mailto:support@apollodata.com) with us!_

 <h2 id="enable-apollo-tracing" title="Enable Apollo Tracing">1.
 Enable Apollo Tracing</h2>